UlisesGascon/micro-utilities/packages/data-structures/README.md

 # About

-Useful data structures for quick and easy implementation
+Useful data structures for quick and easy implementation.
+This library is a personal implementation from the classic computing data structures, based on the popular repository [trekhleb/javascript-algorithms](https://github.com/trekhleb/javascript-algorithms) and other sources.

 ## ❤️ Awesome Features: